apostrophecms/docs/docs/reference/query-builders.md

 ## Image document query builders

-The following query builders only relate to image documents.
+The following query builders are only available on query created with the image module's `apos.image.find` method and [piece REST API routes](/reference/api/piece.md) when dealing with the `@apostrophecms/image` piece type.

 ### `minSize()`